SzilvasiPeter/fastapi-kubernetes-minikube/README.md

 The FastAPI web service has APIs to log information.
 The log file(s) will be rotated later using a scheduled K8s Job.
 Alternatively, you can use Python logging handlers such as `RotatingFileHandler` that support the rotation of log files.

 The deployment contains local persistent volume (PV) with `ReadWriteMany` access mode.
 The PV resides in the Minikube cluster under the `/persistent_volume/logs` path.
 The persistent volume claim (PVC) requests storage from the local PV.
 The deployment has one pod replica and pulls the docker image from the Minikube cluster.
 Hence the image pull policy is set to: `imagePullPolicy: Never`.
-It mounts the `/var/log/fastapi_app` logging folder to the PVC.
+It mounts the `/mnt/fastapi_app` logging folder to the PVC.
 Then, the pod is exposed as service, listening on the 8000 port.

 A scheduled job (`CronJob`) performs log rotation on the logging folder, and it executes every minute.
 The job also mounts the logging directory and a log rotation config file (`ConfigMap`).
 The configuration file is put under the `/etc/logrotate.d` folder.
 The `copytruncate` option is important because it can be used when some program cannot be told to close its log file and thus might *continue writing* (appending) to the previous log file forever.
-If it is omitted, the web service can't write to the log file.
+In other words, the web service can't write to the log file if the option is omitted.

+There is an additional archiver job that compresses the log folder content and then deletes the old log folders.
+The archiving is implemented in Python and containerized to be deployed as a cron job.
+It stores the archived folders in the `archives` directory using the `archived_<current_date>.tar.gz` file format.
+The archive folder is also attached to the mounted path.

 # Prerequisites